 Overview of key policies and procedures used to prevent and respond to sex-based or gender-based discrimination and harassment, and sexual misconduct.

-- The Code of Ethics – high-level prohibition on discrimination and harassment approved by the Board of Visitors.
-Approved in 2009.
+- The Code of Ethics – affirmative expectation that all members of the William & Mary community treat others with dignity and respect.
+Approved by the Board of Visitors in 2009.

 - Crime Reporting Policy.
 Requires Campus Security Authorities (CSAs) to report certain crimes, including sex offenses, dating and domestic violence, and stalking, which occur on campus or on W&M-controlled property to W&M Police.
-Revised July, 2015 and March 2016.
+Revised March 2016.

 - Campus Violence and Threat Management Policy – (1) prohibits threats and acts of violence, including sexual assault and domestic violence, committed by students, employees, or third parties, (2) mandates reporting to threat assessment team of threats and acts of violence, (3) encourages reporting of “concerning behavior” and (4) describes threat assessment process.
-Approved September 2012.
+Revised September 2018.

 - Student Discrimination, Discriminatory Harassment, Retaliation and Sexual Misconduct Procedure --used for addressing formal complaints of any type of discrimination, discriminatory harassment, retaliation or sexual misconduct alleged to be committed by a student.
 Revised August 14, 2020.

 - Employee Discrimination, Discriminatory Harassment, Retaliation and Sexual Misconduct Complaint Procedure – procedure for addressing formal complaints of any type of discrimination, discriminatory harassment, retaliation or sexual misconduct alleged to be committed by a faculty or staff member or third party.
 Revised August 14, 2020.